ResEng-OpenFOAM/assignment-03-openfoam-simulation-in-nutshell/README.md

 ///   In 0/T
 internalField nonuniform List<scalar> 9(0.95 0.9 0.8 0.7 0.6 0.5 0.4 0.2 0.1);
 ```
-Run the case again and answer the folowing questions (based on solver log and T values in the first 3 timesteps):
+Run the case again and answer the following questions (based on solver log and T values in the first 3 timesteps):

 1. How many iteration did it take to converge?
 How many "timesteps" were required?
 2. Is there (Do you expect) any difference in the final solution (from the previous initial state)?